ktraister-cribl/terraform-provider-criblio/docs/resources/source.md

 - `poll_timeout` (Number) How long to wait for events before trying polling again.
 The lower the number the higher the AWS bill.
 The higher the number the longer it will take for the source to react to configuration changes and system restarts.
 Default: 10
 - `pq` (Attributes) (see [below for nested schema](#nestedatt--input_sqs--pq))
 - `pq_enabled` (Boolean) Use a disk queue to minimize data loss when connected services block.
 See [Cribl Docs](https://docs.cribl.io/stream/persistent-queues) for PQ defaults (Cribl-managed Cloud Workers) and configuration options (on-prem and hybrid Workers).
 Default: false
-- `queue_name` (String) The name, URL, or ARN of the SQS queue to read events from.
-When a non-AWS URL is specified, format must be: '{url}/myQueueName'.
-Example: 'https://host:port/myQueueName'.
-Value must be a JavaScript expression (which can evaluate to a constant value), enclosed in quotes or backticks.
-Can only be evaluated at init time.
-Example referencing a Global Variable: `https://host:port/myQueue-${C.vars.myVar}`.
-Not Null
 - `queue_type` (String) The queue type used (or created).
 Default: "standard"; must be one of ["standard", "fifo"]
 - `region` (String) AWS Region where the SQS queue is located.
 Required, unless the Queue entry is a URL or ARN that includes a Region.
 - `reject_unauthorized` (Boolean) Reject certificates that cannot be verified against a valid CA, such as self-signed certificates.
 Default: true